the-heap/Emojions/CONTRIBUTING.md

 If you want to contribute you should follow these steps.

 1. Go to our [issues](https://github.com/the-heap/Emojions/issues/)
-2. Look for issues that might appeal to you / aren't already being worked on.
+2. Look for issues that might appeal to you.
-3. Assign an issue to yourself and comment to let me know you're tackling something
+3. Assign the issue to yourself and feel free to comment to let me know you're tackling something / you're approach.
 4. Fork the repo to your own profile and work on a branch there.
 5. (optional) Comment along as you work, if you like, to update on progress (Screenshots, thoughts, questions etc)
 6. Make a PR!

 # Commit Message guidlines.

-- Read this [doc](https://chris.beams.io/posts/git-commit/) over and consider some of it's pointing when commiting code.
+- Read this [doc](https://chris.beams.io/posts/git-commit/) over and consider some of it's points when commiting code.
 - It's worth it, trust me.
-- I'm open to new of doing things, but the more concise your git commit messages are, the better.
 - In case you didn't read the document, I'm going to copy + paste seven rules to consider:

 ```